 If you encounter any issues with your MoCA network, here are some troubleshooting steps to help you resolve them:

-- Check physical connections: Ensure all cables are securely connected and that the power adapters are plugged in.
+- Check physical connections: Ensure all coax and Ethernet cables are securely connected and that the power adapters are plugged in.

 - Power cycle the adapters: Unplug the MoCA adapters from the power outlet, wait a few seconds, and then plug them back in.

-- Verify the LEDs: Check the LEDs on the MoCA adapters for any error indications.
+- Verify the LEDs: Check the LEDs on the MoCA adapters for any error indications and confirm privacy pairing (MPS) is completed.

-- Test with a direct connection: If possible, connect the MoCA adapters directly to each other with a short coaxial cable to rule out any issues with the existing wiring.
+- Test with a direct connection: Connect the MoCA adapters directly to each other with a short coaxial cable to verify the adapters.
+If they link directly but not over house wiring, inspect splitters and ensure they are rated to at least 1675 MHz.

-- Factory reset the adapters: If other troubleshooting steps fail, try resetting the MoCA adapters to their factory default settings.
+- Factory reset the adapters: If other steps fail, reset to factory defaults and re‑pair privacy.

 Advantages and Disadvantages of MoCA Compared to Other Technologies